Curriculum Statement 2021

 Varying levels of assessment tasks such as ‘Cold and Hot tasks’ are implemented to inform teacher’s planning and assessment, as well as standardised assessment materials to help professionals make judgements about children's ability falling within the government’s age related expectations'.
 At Tattingstone School we use White Rose Maths Assessments and Rising Stars Progress Tests in Reading Comprehension and Spelling, Punctuation and Grammar, as part of our Assessment Cycle.

 Teachers make a summative assessment judgement termly which is shared with parents at Parent Consultation Days.
-As well as pupils in-school achievements, teachers and parents also discuss ways to support their child at home and at school.
-The pupils also attend this meeting and contribute their views towards their next step targets.
+As well as pupils’ in-school achievements, teachers and parents also discuss ways to support their child at home.
+The pupils attend the consultation meeting and contribute their views towards their next step targets.

 Teachers plan their lessons based on Gaps Analysis data from Target Tracker, this shows how many children are working towards/achieved/mastered each National Curriculum attainment target, therefore supporting teachers to know where to focus children’s next steps and future learning.

 Governors have their own access to Target Tracker school data, where they can view pupil percentages and filter groups to pose challenging questions to the Senior Leadership Team.